 Image courtesy of Crossfit Inc.

-Just as no two humans are alike, there isn’t a single approach to changing your body composition as a woman.
+Just as no two humans are alike, there isn’t a single right approach to fitness when it comes to changing your body composition as a woman.

 First, there’s genetics to consider.
-Second, women have different body composition goals too — some might be keen about improving their running times or overall flexibility.
+Second, each woman has their own body composition goals — some might be keen about improving their running times or overall flexibility.
 Others may be more concerned with aesthetics, say getting their glutes in shape for a better-looking butt.

-Finally, eating habits and dietary preferences will influence the rate at which you accomplish your body composition goals.
+Finally, eating habits and dietary preferences (protein lover or vegetable based) will influence the rate at which you accomplish your body composition goals.

-Despite these differences, we’ve uncovered some common threads and insights from recent research that can truly help women who want to feel better and stronger, and show them how.
+We’ve uncovered some common threads and insights from recent health and fitness studies that can truly help any woman who wants to feel healthier and stronger, and show them how.

-In this article, you’ll learn several important gender differences in terms of anatomy and physiology, and how these differences can impact your training and nutrition decisions, minus the bro science, of course (why isn’t there such a thing as sis science?).
+In this article, you’ll learn several important gender differences between men and women in terms of anatomy and physiology, and how these differences can impact your fitness and nutrition decisions, minus the bro science, of course (why isn’t there such a thing as sis science?).

 Let’s get into it!